ShaunFerris/Coding-Note-Taking/Webdev/Webdev - FSO - Altering data on the server.md

 ```

 # Next
-The next part of the FSO content can be found here: [[Webdev - FSO - Adding styles to react apps]]
+The next part of the FSO content can be found here: [[Webdev - FSO - Basic styling and some notes on rendering]]